Home - Book Preview

 "It's a hotel, Grandma, the staff will clean for you.
 You can have people come visit."

-"Um, the architect drawings show the office space is on level 14," Peter interrupted.
+"Um, the architect drawings show the office space is half of level 14," Peter interrupted.

-"Right," Grandpa said.
-"A short commute, and the family level stays private.
-I forgot that."
+"Right, I forgot about that," Grandpa said.
+"A short commute, and the family level stays private."

 "How many rooms will there be?"
 Grandma asked.